7 REMINDERS that keep me on the path to peace and freedom

 There is enough good for everyone.
 There is enough money for everyone.
 There is enough achievement for everyone.
 There is enough joy for everyone.
 You name it, there is enough.
 I not only want to celebrate the achievements of others, but also help them get there.
 I can’t do that if I get caught up in that icky feeling of scarcity, causing me to feel a tinge of jealousy for another’s accomplishments.
 This reminder helps me when I get off track.
-Knowing there’s enough for everyone, means there’s even enough for me.
-That helps me have confidence in taking steps toward freedom in my life, financial and otherwise.
+Knowing there’s enough for everyone, means there’s even enough for me too, and it gives me confidence in taking steps toward freedom in my life.

 Always act out of love.